LONELY NIGHT IN THE PARK

 In an interview published in issue #34/35 (Fall 1990/Winter 1991) of Backstreets magazine, Mike Appel said: "Jon Landau wasn't an impediment to making the record.
 Not really, because I won my way on things.
 When he and Bruce would say 'Here's Lonely Night in the Park and Linda Let Me be the One.'
 They came in and they thought that was going to be a commercial song.
 And I won my way.
 I said 'These are such dogs and the lyrics are so bad.'
 I said just go away.
 I said these songs aren't staying on the record − over my dead body.
 I told him this stuff was "shit."
 And nobody today would talk to him like that.
 Oh, no, they sure wouldn't."

-The song has long been documented, but after remaining unheard by fans for more than three decades, totally out of the blue, Sirius XM's E Street Radio channel suddenly started playing LONELY NIGHT IN THE PARK in late 2005.
-Of course, this quickly resulted in an mp3 recording making the rounds.
-The song, as aired on E Street Radio, has a running time of 4:32, with the last few seconds cut.
-The above lyrics are transcribed from that version.
+LONELY NIGHT IN THE PARK has long been documented, but after remaining unheard by fans for more than three decades, totally out of the blue, Sirius XM's E Street Radio channel suddenly started playing the song in late 2005.
+This quickly resulted in an mp3 recording making the rounds.
+This is not the overdubbed version that was later released in 2025.

 Live History